Roosterbear/tips/hk.md

 You can get Virtualbox or __VMWare Workstation Player__ for free. <br/>

-* For bundle file, change permissions, and run it with __sudo ./VMWare__...
+* For bundle file, CHANGE PERMISSIONS, and run it with __sudo ./VMWare__...

-* Uncompress the Kali Linux and move the folder to /home/Virtual Machines, you can rename it as just Kali.
+_Uninstall VMWare Workstartion Player and Pro_:

-* Choose Open Project and then select the folder Kali
+>sudo vmware-installer -u vmware-player

->user: kali, password: kali
+>sudo vmware-installer -u vmware-workstation

 __Configuring the Network__<br/>